chef/automate/components/docs-chef-io/content/automate/ha.md

 ## What are High Availability (HA) clusters?

 A **cluster** is a group of inter-connected computers that work together to perform intensive tasks.
-In a cluster, each computer is referred to as a "node".
+In a cluster, each computer is referred to as a `node`.

 **HA clusters** are servers grouped to operate as a single, unified system supporting server applications that can be reliably utilized with a minimum amount of downtime.
 They are also called **failover clusters** as they share the same storage but use a different network and can run the same workloads of the primary system they support.
 HA clusters are tested regularly to confirm nodes are always in operational mode.